Wyoming town, population 1, sells for $900,000

-SALMON, Idaho The town of Buford, Wyoming - population 1 - was sold for $900,000 to an unidentified buyer on Thursday after an 11-minute auction that attracted worldwide interest.
+SALMON, Idaho, April 5 The town of Buford, Wyoming - population 1 - was sold for $900,000 to an unidentified buyer on Thursday after an 11-minute auction that attracted worldwide interest.

 The tiny Western town garnered international attention in advance of the sale of 10-plus acres (4 hectares) with a convenience store, gas station and modular home located in southeast Wyoming between Cheyenne and Laramie.